hennessymatt/ucompress.py/README.md

 To learn more about the capabilities of ucompress.py or to how to use it, please have a look at the [tutorials](/tutorials/).
-Please feel free to add a pull request if you would like to see a new tutorial added.
+Please feel free to add a pull request if you would like to see a new feature or tutorial added.